maciejmikosik/testory/doc/tutorial.md

 However there is a downside, because not all types are proxiable (for example final classes).
 In that case, `when` returns `null` and you get `NullPointerException`.
 Also final methods are not proxied, which results in unpredictable behavior.
+Additionally static calls cannot be written this way, because there is no `this` to wrap in proxy.

 ### thenReturned